jkalsi1997/sqlalchemy-challenge/README.md

-##Climate Analysis and Flask API - README
+Climate Analysis and Flask API - README
 #Introduction
 Congratulations on planning your long holiday vacation to Honolulu, Hawaii!
 To enhance your trip planning, you've chosen to conduct a climate analysis of the area.
-This README will guide you through the necessary steps to perform the analysis and create a Flask API for easy access to the climate data.

 #Part 1: Analyze and Explore the Climate Data
 Jupyter Notebook Database Connection